 For the three- and six-months ended June 30, 2023, and the year ended December 31, 2022, substantially all of our revenue was generated by the sale of advertising products.
 Our ability to grow our business depends on our ability to maintain and expand our advertiser base.
 To do so, we must demonstrate to prospective advertisers of the benefits of our products, including those who may not be familiar with our platform or the products and services offered by us or by business members participating on our platform.
 In addition, we may incur costs to attract advertisers and these costs could be significant.
-We must also convince existing and prospective advertisers of advertisers willing to advertise on our platform may be more limited than may be the case for other platforms and marketplaces, as advertisers on our platform are required to confirm that they respect our core values.
+We must also convince existing and prospective advertisers that our advertising products work to their benefit and achieve their desired return on investment.
+The universe of advertisers willing to advertise on our platform may be more limited than may be the case for other platforms and marketplaces, as advertisers on our platform are required to confirm that they respect our core values

-Our advertisers do not typically enter into long term obligations to advertise on our platforms.
+Our advertisers do not typically enter into longterm obligations to advertise on our platforms.
 In addition, we rely heavily on advertising spend by small and medium-sized local business members, which can have high failure rates and often have limited advertising budgets.
 As a result, we may experience attrition in our advertisers in the ordinary course of business resulting from several factors, including losses to competitors, lower priced competitors, perceptions that our advertising solutions are unnecessary or ineffective, declining advertising budgets, closures and bankruptcies.
 We must continually add new advertisers both to replace advertisers who choose not to renew their advertising or who go out of business, or otherwise fail to fulfill their advertising contracts with us, and to grow our business.
 Our advertisers' decisions to renew will depend on a number of factors, including the degree of satisfaction with the return on their advertising investment in us and their ability to continue their operations and spending levels.
 If we are unable to attract new advertisers or if existing advertisers do not renew with us or if we experience significant advertiser attrition, our business, financial condition and results of operations would be harmed.